Milk Milk Lemonade

 Audience participation details

 This production features what we like to call, "gentle participation" from the audience.
-The audience as a whole may be polled for a response and/or a suggestion, the performers may enter the area where the audience is seated, and may ask an audience member to hold onto a prop for later.
-At no point will an audience member be required to leave their seat, or be singled out in conversation.
+Prior to the performance audience members will be invited to complete simple "homework assignments" (such as filling in a blank or doing a simple drawing).
+Throughout the performance the audience as a whole may be polled for a response, the performers may enter the area where the audience is seated, and may invite audience members to participate in short games, or to circle a response on a form.
+At no point will an audience member be required to leave their seat.
+Audience members are encouraged to join in the fun, but are welcome to opt out of participation at any point.

 Sensory description

-"Milk Milk Lemonade" is a fast-paced comedy, made up of multiple short scenes and sketches.
-Two actors play multiple characters; they wear numerous costumes and often wear red clown noses.
+"Milk Milk Lemonade" is a fast-paced comedy made up of multiple short scenes and sketches.
+It is non-narrative and instead depicts multiple characters in an array of situations within elementary school.
+Two actors play multiple characters; they wear "base" costumes and add accessories such as hats or hair clips to indicate a change of character.
+They wear red clown noses throughout most of the show.

-Some scenes will involve food, including candy, marshmallow, carrots, milk, and eggs (cooked and raw) which may result in mild food smells.
+Some scenes involve food--including candy, icing, carrots, dry macaroni, and a raw egg--which may result in mild food smells.